 Vanderbilt’s graduate program in biostatistics is devoted to training flexible thinkers versed in modern methodologies who will become leaders in academia, industry, and government.

 Biostatistics is the branch of statistics responsible for proper collection, analysis, and interpretation of data generated in the biological, public health, and biomedical sciences.
 Biostatisticians routinely encounter data that are complex, high-dimensional, and/or large in scale.
 Statistical methods and their potential applications are now too numerous to list.
 Biostatisticians must rely on a broad framework of mathematical, statistical, and scientific principles that will lead them to learn from data properly and reliably.

-Our graduate program emphasizes modern statistical thought and features the foundations of statistical inference, a topic of critical importance when interpreting data as scientific evidence.
+Biostatisticians must be trained as apt mathematicians and cogent scientists.
+Our graduate program features rigorous classroom training, real-world apprenticing, exceptional computational preparation, and one-to-one mentoring in the theory, methodology, and application of biostatistics in biomedical research.
+Our program emphasizes modern statistical thought and features the foundations of statistical inference—a topic of critical importance when interpreting data as scientific evidence.
 The program aims to strike a balance between theoretical rigor, methodological proficiency, and functional aptitude.
-There is a strong emphasis on reproducible, validated research and how to achieve this from a statistical perspective.
-The curriculum is nondenominational with respect to the foundations of statistical inference (i.e., Frequentist, Bayesian, Likelihood), modern in its emphasis on computing and teaching of statistical principles, and progressive with its emphasis on communication skills.
+There is a strong emphasis on reproducible research and how to achieve it from a statistical perspective.
+The curriculum is nondenominational with respect to the foundations of statistical inference (i.e., frequentist, Bayesian, likelihood), modern in its emphasis on computing and teaching of statistical principles, and progressive with its emphasis on communication skills.